Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #  Copyright (c) 2013, LeRoy Benjamin Sharon
  #  All rights reserved.
  #
- #  Redistribution and use in source and binary forms, with or without
+ #  Redistribution and use in src and binary forms, with or without
  #  modification, are permitted provided that the following conditions
- #  are met: Redistributions of source code must retain the above
+ #  are met: Redistributions of src code must retain the above
  #  copyright notice, this list of conditions and the following
  #  disclaimer.
 Redistributions in binary form must reproduce the
  #  above copyright notice, this list of conditions and the following